INDIA MUSIC LICENSING EXPLAINED

 WHAT'S INSIDE THE SONG.

-A single track is legally three things stacked on top of each other.
-Take Kesariya — three different owners, three different licences.
+A single track is legally two things stacked on top of each other.
+Take Kesariya — two different owners, two different licences.

 KESARIYA